Dębica: Early modern era

 To prevent the complete disappearance of Dębica, its owners exempted residents from all taxes for 14 years, also allowing them to collect free timber and firewood in local forests.
 In 1504, Dębica was exempted from royal taxes by King Alexander Jagiellon.
 Due to all these privileges, Dębica emerged in the 16th century as a local center of skilled craftsmen.
 Still, it was much smaller than Pilzno and Ropczyce, also because it remained a private town, whose owners argued with each other.
 In 1554, most of Dębica burned down, together with the wooden parish church of St. Margaret.
 In the late 16th century, the population of the town was app.
 700.

-Like almost all Lesser Poland's towns and cities, Dębica was completely destroyed in the Swedish invasion of Poland, when Swedes and Transylvanians of George II Rakoczi burned and ransacked the town (1655 - 1660).
+Like most of Lesser Poland's towns and cities, Dębica was completely destroyed in the Swedish invasion of Poland, when Swedes and Transylvanians of George II Rakoczi burned and ransacked the town (1655 - 1660).
 After the invasion, the population of Dębica was reduced to app.
 200, with only 30 houses.
 As a result, the owners of the town allowed the first Jews to settle in Dębica.
 The first settlers arrived in 1676–1690.
 They expanded the town's population, and had a positive influence on the town's economy.

 In the late 17th century, the so-called New Dębica was established, around the now non-existing St. Barbara church, app. one kilometre (1 km) west of Old Dębica.
 Both Dębicas had different mayors, who were governed by one wójt.
 In the course of time, the towns merged, and the market square of New Dębica now serves as the center of the town.
 Dębica was completely destroyed during the Great Northern War, and the destruction was so severe that the town slowly turned into a farming village.
 In the late 18th century, it belonged to the Radziwiłł family.